UX/UI and Design Terminology

 High Fidelity

-High fidelity design represents a well-developed and visually finalized version of the product or interface.
-At this stage, typography, colors, styles, spacing, animations, and the complete visual identity are defined, while functionality and user flow look almost like that of a finished product.
+High fidelity design represents a detailed and visually finalized version of the product or interface.
+At this stage, typography, colors, styles, spacing, animations, and the complete visual identity are defined, while functionality and user flow look almost like the finished product.
 High-fi prototypes allow for a realistic representation of the user experience, precise testing, and clear communication with stakeholders or developers.
-This level of fidelity is used when the concept is confirmed and ready for final refinements, presentation, or development.
+This level of fidelity is used when the concept is validated and ready for final tweaks, presentations, or development.

 Prototype

 A prototype is an interactive model of the final product used for testing before programming begins.
-It can be low fidelity (clickable wireframe) or high-fidelity, looking and functioning almost like the real product.
+It can be low fidelity (clickable wireframe) or high-fidelity that looks and functions almost like a real product.

 Usability Testing